Make a Holistic Cold Remedy Using Garlic

 How To Use Garlic As A Cold And Cough Remedy

-- 1Small cloves are great to swallow.Raw garlic is best with its active ingredient, allicin, which you can release by simply crushing it.Advertisement
+- 1Raw garlic is best with its active ingredient, allicin, which you can release by simply crushing it.Small cloves are great to swallow.Advertisement

 Garlic Recipes That Work Against Colds